 Hold Good Posture

 Bad posture can cause pain and complications in many areas of the body, the lower back in particular.
 When your lower back starts playing up, check your posture as a first port of call.
 If you have a clear wall nearby, a few wall sits will help too.
-Stand a foot or two away from the wall, lean your back against it and then lower yourself into a sitting position so that your knees are at right angles.
+Try doing stretches for low back pain, stand a foot or two away from the wall, lean your back against it and then lower yourself into a sitting position so that your knees are at right angles.
 Hold it for ten seconds before sliding back to standing, then repeat eight times.

 Keep on moving!